Padikuor/TDF_BerkeleyMDes/README.md

 It's the second week of TDF and we worked on printing "hello world" with an arduino.\
 For our assignment we were asked to print hello world and also get 2 or more LEDs to blink in one program.
 This was really fun even though I sort of did it overnight.
-Below is my work.
+Below is my work in pictures and videos.
 I'm new to github so hopefully I get some time over the weekend to organize my work and make it look nice!

 ### Electronics
+Below I have several activities or iterations of my Arduino code to do different activities as stated below:
+1. Printout Hello World
+2. Hello World Printout and 1 blinking LED
+3. Hello World Printout and Traffic Light Simulation (3 blinking LED simultaneously)

  #### Activity 1